laflovver/Coordinate-Extractor/README.md

 ## 🌍 Geocoding

 Slots 1-3 automatically fetch location names using OpenStreetMap's Nominatim API:
+- **Coordinates save immediately** - no waiting for geocoding
+- Location names are fetched in the background after coordinates are saved
-- Shows "Loading location..." while fetching
+- Shows "Loading location..." while fetching the name
 - Displays short, readable location names
 - Names are editable and persist across sessions
 - Color-coded for easy identification
+- Coordinates are preserved even if geocoding fails or is slow

 ---